White Vinegar in Laundry: What It Does and Doesn't Do

 Will my clothes smell like vinegar?

-The smell rinses out as the clothes dry — a half-cup in the rinse cycle leaves no lasting scent.
-If you used a heavy dose and can still smell it, run one extra plain rinse.
+The smell rinses out as clothes dry and doesn't leave a lasting scent at the amounts typically used.
+If you can still smell it once things are dry, run one extra plain rinse.

 Dealing with a specific stain rather than an odor?
 Use the Stain Rescue Tool to get the right treatment for what actually spilled.